 24.0 DESIGNATED REPRESENTATIVES

 To ensure effective cooperation, each Party will designate representatives responsible for communications and coordination between the Parties.
 Designated Representatives are responsible for coordinating input and work of other staff members; annual review of the costs and Staffing Plan; revising or preparing exhibits and amendments to this Agreement; and for identifying and resolving issues.
-The contact information of the current Designated Representatives is provided in Exhibit M. Each Party may unilaterally update its contact information in Exhibit M as necessary by providing an amended copy of Exhibit M to the Designated Representative of the other Party in accordance with Section 32.7, Notice.
+The contact information of the current Designated Representatives is provided in Exhibit M. Each Party may unilaterally update its contact information in Exhibit M as necessary by providing an amended copy of Exhibit M to the Designated Representative of the other Party in accordance with Section 32.7.

 25.0 DISPUTE RESOLUTION